OdatNurd/Envault/docs/content/usage/config_format.md

 `Envault` request.

-Each key specified here must be a key that is accessible by the provided `apiKeyName`, and will result in an arbitrarily sized set of environment variables and values to be returned by the service.
+Each key specified here must be a key that is accessible by the provided `apiKeyName`, and will result in an environment variables and its value being returned by the service.

 !!! tip